LSChyi/update_prompt/README.md

 The default remind interval is 7 days, and you can change it in the check_update.sh.
 Also, you can set any prefered script inside the `prompt_script.sh`

 ## Supported Platform
-This script currently only supports MacOS and Linux due to the date format of `date` command.
+This script currently only supports MacOS and Linux due to the arguments format of the `date` command.
 You are very welcome to add supports on other platform and send me a pull request.